-Expanding your raspberry patch
+Expanding your Raspberry patch

-There are three things you need to pay attention too when transplanting raspberries.
+There are three things you need to pay attention to when transplanting raspberries.
 First, you need to know when you should be transplanting raspberries.
 Second, you need to know how to do it.
 Third, you need to know how to care for the plants after transplanting raspberries.